|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Arrange the beans in a cast iron dutch oven of at least 6 to 8 quart size.
 Spread a layer of beans across the bottom of the pot, then lay the bacon and onions on top.
 Cover the bacon and onions entirely with the remaining beans.
 Pour the remaining baked bean sauce over the beans, and mix them all together.

-Pour in enough of the reserved bean water to fully cover the beans. plus a bit more.
-If there isn't enough bean water, make up the difference with tap water or chicken broth.
+Pour in enough fresh water (or tap water) to fully cover the beans. plus a bit more.
+You can also chicken broth, water or both.
 It will look as though there is far too much liquid in the pot, but this will work fine.

 An optional step here is to heat up a heavy skillet on your stovetop, and sear the pork shoulder on all sides until the outside is browned.
 It's not absolutely necessary to sear the pork first, but this gives an additional flavor to the dish that you won't want to miss!